Aby (film): Plot

-Aby is a boy who dreams to fly.
-The movie begins in his childhood, where he regularly jumped out of elevated positions in an attempt to fly; often injuring himself in the process.
-He barely spoke a word, he is mentally disabled.
+Aby dreams of flying.
+The movie begins in his childhood, where he regularly jumped out of elevated positions in an attempt to fly, often injuring himself in the process.
+He barely spoke a word and is mentally disabled.
 He went to a special-needs school.
-His father worked as a policy agent, and eventually used Aby to gain sympathy of potential customers to make them sign his policies.
-Eventually, his mother finds out of his doings and his absence from school because of this.
-A big fight between them ensues and Aby's mother passes away next morning.
+His father works as a policy agent and eventually, uses Aby to gain the sympathy of potential customers to make them sign his policies.
+His mother finds out about his doings and Aby's absence from school because of this.
+A big fight between them ensues, and Aby's mother passes away the next morning.

 A few years later, Aby is an adolescent and works at a mechanical workshop; now a savant in electronics.
 His father takes the salary to feed his alcoholism.
-His neighbor and girlfriend, Anumol goes to school with him, along with Kunjootan.
-She requests Aby to help her make a science project for a competition, which Aby agrees to.
+His neighbour and girlfriend, Anumol, goes to school with him, along with Kunjootan.
+She requests Aby to help her make a science project for a competition which Aby agrees to.
 The project ends with it getting big recognition and Anumol getting rewarded with prizes.
-However, on the day she gets honored, Aby's father arrives and makes a scene demanding the money as Aby made the project.
-A feud erupts between the neighbors.
-His father's alcoholism grows more and more volatile as he ends up burning a mockup helicopter made by Aby using an auto-rickshaw and salvage.
+However, on the day she gets honoured, Aby's father arrives and makes a scene demanding the money as Aby made the project.
+A feud erupts between the neighbours.
+His father's alcoholism grows more and more volatile as he ends up burning a mockup helicopter made by Aby using an auto-rickshaw.
 Aby becomes frustrated and flees the town.

 Aby reaches Bangalore where he meets some workers who sell salvage and scrap for money.
 He helps fix their phone and devises a mechanism to prank a man who was a nuisance to them.
 Soon, Aby becomes friends with them and joins their work.
-A few days later, he finds a discarded toy airplane, from where he meets G. K. Menon, an alcoholic airplane manufacturer.
+A few days later, he finds a discarded toy aeroplane, where he meets G. K. Menon, an alcoholic aeroplane manufacturer.
 Menon quickly becomes fond of Aby and his wish to fly, discovering his technical intelligence in the process.
 Menon shares his basic knowledge with him, fuelling Aby's fascination.
-Soon, Menon receives a job to manufacture a light aircraft, to where Aby joins him.
+Soon, Menon receives a job to manufacture a light aircraft, and Aby joins him.
 Aby records his conversations, learning more and more about aircraft in his free time.
-When the aircraft was built, Aby gets carried away and attempts to ride the aircraft and crashes it, earning Menon's frustration and anger.
-Menon scolds Aby and demands he go away, where he flees back to his hometown.
+When the aircraft is built, Aby gets carried away and attempts to ride the aircraft and crashes it, earning Menon's frustration and anger.
+Menon scolds Aby, demands he go away, and Aby leaves for his hometown.